Learning

 What if my snack gets stuck and doesn’t drop?

-Don’t shake or tip the machine.
-Take a photo, note the selection code, and contact the vendor or property manager for a refund and service.
-Shaking a machine can cause damage or create safety risk.
+Do not shake or tip the machine as it can cause damage or safety risks.
+Instead, take a photo, note the selection code, and contact the vendor or property manager for a refund and service.